 The World Famous: A good downtown bar with solid bar food (vegetarian-friendly).

-Mannaweenta: It’s been a bit variable but the last time we went it was excellent.
+Mannaweenta: It’s been a bit variable but the last time I went it was excellent.

 Cali N Titos: Cuban/Mexican/fusion.
 Inexpensive and delicious.
 Our go-to place for a quick meal in Athens.